What will happen if I don’t get my work hallmarked?

 If you use our online hallnotes, this will generate the packet number, and this packet will show up on online packet tracking also.
 If you are using paper hallnotes, and have posted your goods to us you will still be able to track this packet number in the Packet Tracking section of your online account.

 Why do I have to write EARLY HALL on the outside of my packet?

 If you would like this priority service, you must write "EARLY HALL" on the outside of your packet so we can prioritise your packet correctly.

 Early Hall is our overnight service.
-At Goldsmiths' Hall we can process up to 30 items, ready by noon.
-At Greville Street we can process up to 10 items, ready by 4pm.
+At Goldsmiths' Hall we can process up to 30 items, ready the next day.
+At Greville Street we can process up to 10 items, ready by the end of the day.
 Timeframes quoted may have to be extended at busy times.
 Read more about Speed of Services.

 What would be the best way to present my goods for hallmarking to avoid handling charge?

 In order to keep your costs to a minimum, please ensure you wrap items together as much as possible in a large piece of tissue paper or bubble wrap.
 Try and use the minimum amount of packaging without compromising the safety and security of your work.
 We are on hand to offer advice so if you are unsure of anything please get in touch.

 A jiffy bag/padded envelope/ box work well.
 The packaging must be able to contain the work and all necessary paperwork (where hallnote is not completed online etc).
 Remember that if the articles are sorted prior to submitting, and clearly and plainly packaged, we will be able to process your hallmarking more quickly.

 The best way to pay for your packet is online - log into your account.
 Find out how to pay online here.
 We do not accept cash or cheques.
 You can pay by debit/credit card at the counter on collection of your work.